aws-samples/amazon-transcribe-live-meeting-assistant/lma-ai-stack/README_UBAC.md

 ![Choose one or more meetings](./images/sharing-a-meeting-1.png)

-In the *Share Meeting* pop-up, provide a comma-separated list of email addresses for the recipients and choose Submit.
+In the *Share Meeting* pop-up, provide a comma-separated list of email addresses for the recipients and choose Add.
+You can also remove access from one or more *Existing Users* if they no longer need access to this meeting.
+Once you have added and removed the recipients, click Submit.

 ![Enter Email Addresses of Recipients](./images/meeting-sharing-submit.png)